 What I find employees are actually saying is that they are not LISTENED to enough.

-Have consistent, scheduled, 1-1s with your team.
+By having consistent, scheduled, 1-on-1s with your team.

 - Short term goals

-- Long term goals
+- Long-term goals

 - Team improvement